Released: 10th April 2000

-One could easily get completely lost in the production, but lest we forget that Freakytime is a song about the sex – and for that it wants your attention.
-To achieve that, the vocals during the verses ignore any sense of personal space – it’s as if the band are actually stood next you and singing the song, somewhat claustrophobically, straight into your ears.
+One could easily get completely lost in the production, but Freakytime has more carnal intentions.
+The vocals during the verses ignore any sense of personal space; it’s almost as if the band are singing the song, somewhat claustrophobically, straight into your ears.
 As a sexy slow jam, it feels at times a little awkward and hazy, like a drunken hook-up at the end of a party rather than a sweeping romantic gesture.
 Lines such as: “Come on and pull my body close, I wanna lie you on the floor, come on and lay your lips on mine and let our bodies work for more” feel largely void of any the romanticism usually seen within pop ballads, particularly against a production that feels hard and cold.
-Freakytime also has an amazing pre-chorus, albeit one that feels completely gratuitous – we’re not sure if there an affectionate way of asking someone to ‘bump and grind’ against you but spelling it out before you ask is certainly not it.
+Freakytime also has an amazing pre-chorus, albeit one that feels completely gratuitous.
+There probably isn’t an affectionate way of asking someone to ‘bump and grind’ against you, but spelling it out beforehand is certainly not it.
 Nonetheless, whilst “B-U-M-and-P…G-R-I-N-D…bump and grind just be mine tonight” lacks tact, it makes for a brilliant hook and is arguably the standout moment of the song.

-The chorus itself is a little less involved than you’d expect from the build-up.
+The chorus itself is a little less involved than you’d expect from the build-up: “‘Cos if you’re looking for a freaky time, freaky time baby, you can always count on me, I’ll be waiting; if you’re looking for a freaky time, freaky time, baby, you can always count on me, ye-e-e-eah”.
 It’s wonderfully rousing and more in keeping with the grander scale of the production.
-But it lacks the intimacy that the verses appeared to be chasing, giving Freakytime a somewhat jarring quality.
+But it lacks the intimacy the verses appeared to be chasing, giving Freakytime a somewhat jarring quality.
 It’s as if Point Break couldn’t quite decide whether they wanted to whisper sensual nothings into your ear or make a bold, public declaration about their feelings.
-Maybe that’s an inevitable by-product of the song being written by a cast of thousands (well, seven).

-The video also concludes with a slightly awkward shot of the trio singing while a female extra (who was earlier pawing at one of them) sits gawping like an infatuated groupie – which, given the tone of the song, is not entirely out of the question.
-One part of the video that does work quite well is the wintry cutaway shots, which fit most comfortably with the cool sound of Freakytime.
+One part of the video that does work quite well are the wintry cutaway shots, which fit most comfortably with the cool sound of Freakytime.
 The video – and song – may have been best served by utilising the stunning landscapes to create a visual that matched the vast scope of the production.
-Ultimately, the single has always felt a bit mistimed as everything about it would better suit a midwinter release, rather than spring.
+Indeed, the single has always felt somewhat mistimed as everything about it would better suit a midwinter release, rather than spring.